bedsitter-io/msafiri/README.md

-# Msafiri - A Traveller companion
+# Msafiri - A Traveller's companion
 "Msafiri" is a Swahili word which means companion